Harpers Ferry, West Virginia: Arrival of railroads

 The first railroad junction in the country began service in 1836 when the Winchester and Potomac Railroad opened its line from Harpers Ferry southwest to Charles Town and then to Winchester, Virginia.

 Virginius Island

-Virginius Island connected the Shenandoah River to the lower part of Harpers Ferry and was created by happenstance in the early 1800s after debris floated down from upstream mills during the construction of the Shenandoah Canal.
-Cotton, flour mills, and other water-powered companies were developed on Virginius Island, taking advantage of the Shenandoah River’s water power and good routes to markets.
-The island came to house all of Harpers Ferry's manufacturing except for the armory—which, although it used the Potomac River for power—also built a rifle plant some distance upstream using the Shenandoah's power.
+Virginius Island, which connected the Shenandoah River to the lower part of Harpers Ferry, was created by happenstance in the early 1800s after debris floated down from upstream mills during the construction of the Shenandoah Canal.
+Cotton, flour mills, and other water-powered companies were developed on Virginius Island, taking advantage of the Shenandoah River's water power and good routes to markets.
+The island came to house all of Harpers Ferry's manufacturing, except for the armory, which used the Potomac River for power, and its rifle plant, some distance upstream using the Shenandoah's power.

-Virginius Island also provided working-class housing at a boarding house and in row houses.
-At the island’s population height just prior to the American Civil War, there were some 180 residents.
-Although no intact structure survives because 20th-century floods destroyed everything, many visitors are attracted to view Virginius Island's historic ruins as well as walk National Park Service trails.
+At its antebellum peak, some 180 people lived on Virginius Island, including workers who lived in a boarding house and in row houses.
+Floods in the 20th century destroyed all structures on the island.
+Today, visitors can view Virginius Island's historic ruins and walk National Park Service trails.